Road-trippin’ from Alabama to California, we detour off I-40 to take in the Grand Canyon.

 Things went up from there, both literally and figuratively.
 Not wanting to repeat trails, I began visiting state parks all over northeast Alabama.
 I quickly discovered how blessed I am to live in an area filled with such great beauty and diversity.
 So many trails, so much to explore.

 I love to travel, and 52 Weeks 52 Hikes added a brand new component to trips.

 Searching out hikes and trails every place that I visit has enabled me to see Multnomah Falls from the top, hike the iconic Mist Trail in Yosemite National Park, even climb the highest peak on Terceira Island, Azores (not quite as impressive as it sounds at about 700 feet above sea-level).

 I completed my 52 Weeks 52 Hikes on New Year’s Eve, 2016 on the Black Creek Trail in Gadsden, Alabama.
 While I had logged many training miles on this trail throughout the year, I felt it was apropos to use it as my 52nd hike.
 Sort of my “home trail”.

 And yes, I did make it to the Phantom Ranch on December 2, and more importantly, I made it back out.

-As I was headed to the car after that 52nd hike, a man who I’d crossed paths with a couple of times that day waved and said, “Well, I got my six miles in!
+As I walked to the car after that 52nd hike, a man who I’d crossed paths with a couple of times that day waved and said, “Well, I got my six miles in!
 How far did you go?”
-I smiled back and said that I hadn’t really been keeping track, but to myself, I thought, “Farther than I ever imagined was possible!”
+I smiled back and said that I hadn’t been keeping track, but to myself, I thought, “Farther than I ever imagined was possible!”